020 3873 9492

 How much experience do I need to apply for a new role?

 Most roles require a minimum of 1-year clinical experience, within a UK healthcare setting.
-However, if you are more recently qualified, get in touch with our team for a discussion as we may still be able to help you secure a new role with less experience required.
+However, if you are more recently qualified, get in touch with our team for a discussion as we may still be able to provide you with some support.

 This will depend on which role you apply for, but some examples of the benefits our clients typically provide at present are below: